 What can I do in North Wales?

-You can climb Yr Wyddfa, hike coastal and upland trails, scramble along ridges, kayak beneath cliffs, explore castles, and spot wildlife from choughs to seals.
+You can climb mountains, follow coastal and upland trails, scramble along ridges, kayak beneath sea cliffs, explore castles, and spot wildlife from choughs to seals.

 What are the best walking routes in North Wales?

-The Snowdon Horseshoe, Cwm Idwal circuit, Llŷn Peninsula Coast Path, North Wales Path, and the Offa’s Dyke Path (northern section) are all standout choices.
+Highlights include the Snowdon Horseshoe, Cwm Idwal Circuit, Llŷn Peninsula Coast Path, the North Wales Path, and the Offa’s Dyke Path (northern section).

 Is North Wales good for outdoor adventures?

 Yes.
-It’s one of the UK’s top adventure hubs — perfect for walking, climbing, scrambling, wild swimming, kayaking, mountain biking, and more.
+It’s one of the UK’s top adventure regions, offering outstanding opportunities for walking, climbing, scrambling, wild swimming, kayaking, mountain biking, and more.

 When is the best time to visit North Wales?

-Late spring to early autumn offers the best mix of clear skies, mild weather, and open facilities.
-Winter is quieter and dramatic but better for experienced walkers.
+Late spring to early autumn offers the best balance of clear skies, longer daylight, and open mountain routes.
+Winter is quieter and dramatic but better suited to experienced walkers.

 Can I book a walking holiday in North Wales?